censusdis/divintseg/README.md

 corner of the community.

-Let's look at another community that is also not diverse, but is at least a little more integrated than the last one.
+Let's look at another community that is also not diverse, but looks like it might be at least a little more integrated than the last one.

 ![a community](docs/_static/nd-and-mi.png?raw=true)

-It is certainly more integrated than the last one, but is this community integrated?
+How integrated really is this community?
 The few individuals in the orange and green groups are scattered around, but there aren't really enough of them to say that the community is integrated.
 As we will see when we develop